 Our goal is to create a diverse cohort of highly-qualified students.
 We consider quality and quantity of relevant work experience, emphasizing positions of major responsibility.
 Each application is considered on a case-by-case basis.

 Our students are a diverse group of company owners and CEOs, c-suite officers and vice presidents, and others with senior level responsibility in companies of all sizes.
 They come from across the US and overseas and work in a variety of fields including manufacturing, technology and communications, health care, consulting, education, engineering, financial services, and the military.
 The executives in our program are seasoned professionals, most with two or more decades of leadership in their field.

 You can find student and graduate bios, and learn more about student dissertations, on our website:

 Many of our students are also seeking a doctorate to advance their careers: for example, to differentiate themselves among a crowd of MBAs or to learn new theories and tools they can take back to work.
 Some are approaching a career transition and want the personal growth and insights our unique program offers.
-They may be preparing themselves for a full or part time role in consulting, teaching, or higher education, or seeking to equip themselves for a career in higher education.
+They may be preparing themselves for a full or part time role in consulting, teaching, or higher education.

 In terms of structure, our program is also distinctive.
 When designing the Ph.D./D.B.A.
 Program in Values-Driven Leadership, we conducted extensive research into 75 programs focused on leadership, sustainability, corporate social responsibility, and organizational change.
 We evaluated them in terms of:

 - Curriculum (is it exceptionally high-quality; does it focus on leading sustainable companies in today’s global economy; does it equip people to lead at four levels: personally, interpersonally, organizationally, and strategically?)

 - Length of program